GuySartorelli/silverstripe-composable-validators/docs/en/01-validators.md

 Similar to `RequiredFieldsValidator` except instead of blocking the item from saving, this allows the item to save and displays a warning rather than a full validation error.
 Its usage is identical to `MultiFieldValidator`.

 This can be very useful for alerting users about data that is technically valid but may not provide the results they expect.

+Displays a validation warning if the field(s) has no value.

 ## DependentRequiredFieldsValidator
 Allows you to define fields as being required conditionally based on the values of other fields.
 It uses [SearchFilters](https://docs.silverstripe.org/en/4/developer_guides/model/searchfilters/) to provide a variety of ways to compare values, depending on what causes the fields to be required.